mercadopago/devsite-docs/guides/shopify/how-tos-banner.en.md

 ------------

-**Mercado Pago Banner** is an app that allows you to promote the payment option of ----[mlb]----[Linha de Crédito](/developers/en/docs/shopify/integration-configuration/meses-sin-tarjeta)------------ ----[mlm]----[Compra ahora, paga después](/developers/en/docs/shopify/integration-configuration/meses-sin-tarjeta)------------ ----[mla]----[Cuotas sin Tarjeta](/developers/en/docs/shopify/integration-configuration/meses-sin-tarjeta)------------ during the checkout process, which is Mercado Pago's financing option that offers the ability to pay in installments without needing a credit card.
+**Mercado Pago Banner** is an app that allows you to promote ----[mlb]----[Linha de Crédito](/developers/en/docs/shopify/integration-configuration/meses-sin-tarjeta)------------ ----[mlm]----[Compra ahora, paga después](/developers/en/docs/shopify/integration-configuration/meses-sin-tarjeta)------------ ----[mla]----[Cuotas sin Tarjeta](/developers/en/docs/shopify/integration-configuration/meses-sin-tarjeta)------------ as a payment option during the checkout process, which is Mercado Pago's financing option that offers the possibility to pay in installments without needing a credit card.

 Once the app is installed, sellers can easily integrate a customized banner into their store, effectively communicating to buyers the option to pay in installments without a card, thus encouraging sales.